volkerrath/Py4MT2/README.md

 # Py4MTX
 # This repo is in a state of reorganization and adaption to Python 3.11, mtpy-v2 and integrating Jacobian-related functionality.
 Not fully ready for production use!

-This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded https://github.com/MTgeophysics/mtpy-v2).
+This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded from https://github.com/MTgeophysics/mtpy-v2).
 Itcontains the following subdirectories:

  -	**py4mt/info**